joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 - Flyweight is used when creating multiple type of single object;

 - Prototype is used when creating single type of single object.

+## Object Pool vs Flyweight

+- object pool keep a set of objects (same type) and rotate between them (for concurrency reasons, maybe);

+- flyweight should keep a single instance for an object to perform better! (should be immutable and thread-safe);

 ## Behavioral Patterns / Visitor